nehajavalagi/nehajavalagi.github.io/posts/_posts/2016-10-02-austintatious-journey.markdown

 When we’re out of the **woods**,
 I’ll let opportunity knock.
-For the only way it’s done me wrong,
+For the only way its done me wrong,
 Is by not being New York.

 But when the music is **a-live**,